CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

-  matchUpId, // optional - if provided only tieFormat on matchUp will be modified eventId, // optional - if provided only tieFormat on event will be modified drawId, // required if structureId is specified; if provided without structureId only tieFormat on drawDefinition will be modified
+  matchUpId, // optional - if provided only tieFormat on matchUp will be modified eventId, // optional - if provided only tieFormat on event will be modified drawId, // required if structureId is specified; if provided without structureId only tieFormat on drawDefinition will be modified uuids, // optional - array of UUIDs to use for newly created matchUps });
-});
 ```